Diana Bendz: Education and career

 Bendz earned a bachelor's degree in 1968, jointly from the State University of New York College of Environmental Science and Forestry (SUNY ESF) and from Syracuse University.
 She was the first woman to graduate from the SUNY ESF program in polymer chemistry.

 She came to work for IBM as an electronics packaging engineer, and continued there for 39 years, finishing her career as senior location executive for IBM's research facility in Endicott, New York.
 As director of environmentally conscious products for IBM, she led the incorporation of recycled materials into IBM personal computers; she also worked on a program to recycle old computers, led an IBM taskforce on environmental leadership, and pushed IBM to donate land to environmental organizations and to participate in eco-industrial parks.
 She also founded the IEEE Technical Committee on Electronics and the Environment, the IEEE International Symposium on Electronics and the Environment, and the Electronics Recycling Summit.

 While still at IBM, Bendz worked with Joan L. Mitchell and others in an IBM program aimed at promoting engineering to middle school girls.
 After retiring, she founded and ran Girls Balance the Equation, a nonprofit organization with similar goals.

 Recognition

 In 1984, the IEEE gave Bendz their Centennial Key-to-the-Future Award.
-She is also a recipient of the IEEE Third Millenium Medal, and of the Environmental Progress Individual Award of the Environmental Issues Council of the Electronic Industries Association.
+She is also a recipient of the IEEE Third Millennium Medal, and of the Environmental Progress Individual Award of the Environmental Issues Council of the Electronic Industries Association.
 Bendz was named a Fellow of the IEEE in 1997, "for leadership and contributions to electronics manufacturing and to environmental impact and policy".

 In 2015, SUNY ESF gave her their Graduates of Distinction Lifetime Achievement Award.